prosperousZ/Hardware-Cyptography-Security-Final-project/README.md

 ## Run
-To run the individual algorithm, please go to src/ and follow the command in the individual folder.
+To run the individual algorithm, please go to src/ and follow the README in the individual folder.
+To run the applications, please go to applications/ and follow the README in the corresponding folder.

 ## Experimental results
+Our project report is available at [link](https://github.com/cheng-hsiang-chiu/ECE6960-Final-Project/blob/master/final_report.pdf).

 ## Reference
 - Ankita Bisht, Mohit Dua, Shelza Dua, and Priyanka Jaroli, "A Color Image Encryption Technique Based on Bit-Level Permutation and Alternate Logistic maps," in "*Journal of Intelligent Systems*," 2019 [link](https://github.com/cheng-hsiang-chiu/ECE6960-Final-Project/blob/master/papers/A%20Color%20Image%20Encryption%20Technique%20Based%20on%20Bit-Level%20Permutation%20and%20Alternate%20Logistic%20Maps.pdf).